A Brief History of a Growing Ministry

 Two months prior to the start of 2004 and after renovating the former women’s facility to fit the needs of a male population, the men’s overnight shelter was re-located to the North Hillside building.
 Within two weeks of opening, the men’s shelter was averaging 75 overnight guests, a two-fold increase from the 38-man capacity at the downtown shelter.

-Men were transported twice daily from the downtown area, a practice that continues today.
+Men were transported by bus twice daily from the downtown area, a practice that continues today.
 By the end of 2004, the expanded men’s ministry was housing 126 homeless men each night.

 In 2005, the Union Rescue Mission marked another milestone.
 That year, 527 homeless men accepted Christ as their Savior during the nightly Chapel Services, an average of 44 declarations per month!